4gus71n/MVVMKotlin/README.md

 - One issue that I always had when working with MVP is "Where to store the model variables?".
 What I've always done was having those kind of variables (`List<User>`, `TeamDetail`, `HouseInfo`) in the Presenter.
 When initializing the Presenter and binding the View to the Presenter I used to pass along the Fragment's arguments and the Fragment's saveInstanceState, and from those two Bundles I'd take the info that I needed, but I needed to do a little bit of wiring in order to do that.
 Maybe with the ViewModels I can get rid of that issue.

+# Test project

+I've seen that all the examples using MVVM are just simple TODO list Apps or they show data in a TextView/ImageView.
+I think that these kind of examples are not fit to measure if an MVVM approach is good enough to use in a project.

+So the sample App that I'm gonna build is going to be an App that allows you to search for food recipes, we are going to have three screens.
+The main recipe list, a detail view that shows the neccesary ingredients, and a filter view that allows us to search and filter the criteria used to find recipes.
+These screens should inherit and reuse each other behaviour, so we can see if the MVVM apporach is truly the way to go.